aronreid/google-takeout-fixer/README.md

 A high-performance Python tool to fix metadata in Google Takeout exports, including restoring proper EXIF data and file timestamps.

+## Simple Usage
+1. Download takeout files from google and uncompress them into a single Takeout folder
+2. Install the script (windows / macos / linux)
+3. Run main.py with the appropirate flags

 ## Description

 This tool processes Google Photos Takeout data to restore proper EXIF metadata and file timestamps.
 It extracts all photo/video files from your Google Photos Takeout and places them into an output directory while: